mradifhassan/Smuggler-Detection-YOLO/README.md

 python3 train_yolo.py
 ````

 Once you finished training properly, you are ready to test.
-There are several options to test, form your camera/webcams attached with your device, testing from `mp4` file from your device or directly accessing camera to another device like Smartphone or tablets where requires a software named `Ip Camera` which allows you to connect your device with another device by your ip address under same network (like your WiFi, Cellular data)
+There are several options to test, from your camera/webcams attached with your device, testing from `mp4` file from your device or directly accessing camera to another device like Smartphone or tablets where requires a software named `Ip Camera` which allows you to connect your device with another device by your ip address under same network (like your WiFi, Cellular data)

 ````bash
 # Running from webcam/camera